TsinghuaDatabaseGroup/AI4DBCode/DatabasePartition/README.md

 Grep is a database partitioning framework using graph embedding algorithms, which judiciously selects partition-keys for each table in order to maximize the performance.
 Grep includes four parts, i.e., *partition-key selection*, *selected-key evaluation*, *model training*, and *frontend demo*.

+*A complete version will be made available at https://github.com/zhouxh19/grep*

 - **A demo of Grep**

 https://github.com/TsinghuaDatabaseGroup/AI4DBCode/assets/17394639/9bebbdde-d0d6-42b7-a501-63caedb7a020